What is a Health Psychologist?

 The health psychology master's dives deeper into foundational concepts.
 At this level, practicum requirements typically increase to account for a significant portion of the credits required for the degree.

 Health psychology graduate programs provide students with more specialized skills than an undergraduate degree.
-While students must hold a master’s degree to enter a Ph.D. program, students approaching the health psychology master’s as a terminal degree may still qualify for a variety of advanced positions in the field, including supervised practice in some hospitals, clinics, and government agencies.
+While students need a master's degree to enter a Ph.D. program, students approaching the health psychology master's as a terminal degree may still qualify for a variety of advanced positions in the field, including supervised practice in some hospitals, clinics, and government agencies.
 Online programs offer students a unique combination of flexible distance coursework and convenient practicum placements.

 This course focuses on the primary research methods and principles of biopsychosocial psychology.
 Topics explore the patient-provider relationship, adapting to illness, coping mechanisms, stress factors, personality disorders, and destructive behaviors.
 The course culminates with the presentation of a series of comprehensive taskforce papers, a final essay, and field brochure.